emartech/emarsys-integration-client-js/README.md

 ## unload:reset(selector: String)

 Stopping to watch click events of elements selected by `selector`.
 It makes sense to call this method right after your content gets clean (ie. saved).

+# Contributing

+Contributions are welcomed.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/***`)
+3. Commit your Changes (`git commit -m 'Added feature: ...'`)
+4. Push to the Branch (`git push origin feature/***`)
+5. Open a Pull Request